wiremock/api-template-library/googleapis.com-mybusinessnotifications/index.md

 ---
 slug: "googleapis-com-mybusinessnotifications"
-name: "My Business Notifications API"
+title: "My Business Notifications API"
 provider: "googleapis.com"
 description: "The My Business Notification Settings API enables managing notification\
   \ settings for business accounts.
 Note - If you have a quota of 0 after enabling\